jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Here are some final quick tips:

 * Pack light if you can.
-There are lots of stairs and it's easier to use trians.
+There are lots of stairs and it's easier to use trains.
 * Carry some cash.
 While cards are becoming more common, you'll still need Yen for small shops and temples.
 I budget about ¥10,000 per person per week in cash, more if you plan on hitting the Gachapon (capsule toy) machines.
 * Always carry your passport.
 It's your legal ID in Japan, and you're required to show it if requested by authorities.
 * Be prepared for lots of walking and stairs (wear comfortable shoes or whatever works for you).